n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/privesc.md

 - **Windows Kernel Exploit** &mdash; Any unpatched vulnerability on the local system that can be abused by an attacker.
 - **Insecure File and Folder Permissions** &mdash; On occasion, for either good reasons or due to neglect, a normal user may be able to read/write sensitive files
 - **Insecure Services Permissions** &mdash; Similar to insecure file/folder permissions, low privilege users may have access to services with their own permissions sets.
 Anything from starting/stopping services to querying system/domain information can be the result.
 Good for both full exploitation or chaining an exploit through incremental access.
 - **DLL Hijacking** &mdash; [DLLs](../concepts/dynamic_link_library_dll.md) or *Dynamic Link Libraries* are often used to hijack legitimate processes.
-In the event a DLL was deleted or otherwise not  present, attackers can replace it with one of their own if they are able to put it where the application expects the missing one to be.
+In the event a DLL was deleted or otherwise not present, attackers can replace it with one of their own if they can put it where the application expects the missing one to be.
 The result can include privilege escalation, information disclosure, etc.
 - **Unquoted Service Path** &mdash; Paths that contain spaces and are not enclosed in quotes allow hackers to submit their own executable and hijack the path the service attempts to run.
 - **Always Install Elevated** &mdash; `MSI` packages use the Microsoft installer often for ease of use.
-These can be set with a policy to *AlwaysInstallElevated* that ensures the install process runs with administrator-level privileges without the need for the user to actually have these privileges.
+These can be set with a policy to *AlwaysInstallElevated* that ensures the install process runs with administrator-level privileges without the need for the user to have these privileges.
 A malicious executable packaged as an `MSI` can therefore be installed with admin privileges.
 - **Other Software** &mdash; Third-party software introduces a wide variety of escalation vectors that can be exploited.

 ### Identifying